3scale/3scale-operator/doc/operator-monitoring-resources.md

 ## Exposing monitoring resources

-3scale operator created monitoring resources, i.e. `ServiceMonitor`, `PrometheusRule` and `ServiceMonitor`, will all be labeled with
+`GrafanaDashboard` resources will all be labeled with

 ```
 monitoring-key: middleware